ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 Current issues (2024.07):
 * After playing a file (or album), the player pauses for a minute and then starts playing the same again and again until its manually stopped.
 Don't know if this is caused by the media player, Home Assistant or Music Assistant.
 TODO: Needs further investigation
-* Both ESPHome and Home Assistant will notice a dis- or reappearing media player in a resonable amount of time.
+* Both ESPHome and Home Assistant will notice a dis- or reappearing media player in a reasonable amount of time.
 Music Assistant often does not notice this "state change" at all or it takes VERY long.
 Workaround is to remove the player completely from the "Home Assistant MediaPlayers" and add it again.
 TODO: Needs further investigation

 ## Node-RED